 A Helpful Stranger

-He’s a local carpet seller and he explains to me that the Waiters haven’t the foggiest idea what I want.
-Thankfully he translates for me and I thank him then go to sit down at my table.
+He’s a local carpet seller and he explains to me that the Waiters haven’t the foggiest idea of what I want.
+Thankfully he translates for me and I thank him and then go to sit down at my table.

 At this point, he seems to assume that we have reached the level of friendliness where it’s acceptable for him to join me for dinner.
 So, he plonks himself down at my table and shifts his own plate across to join me – sans invitation.

 Meet the parents

 Excitedly, he tells me that if I want to experience the best of the local culture I can stay with him and his Mother.
 This guy must be in his late 40s and still lives at home alone with his mother which tells you everything you need to know…

 I respectfully decline and tell him that I’m only in Konya for a short while.
 I already have a place to stay thank you very much.